umbraco/UmbracoDocs/umbraco-cms/reference/security/serverside-sanitizing.md

 ---
-versionFrom: 9.3.0
-versionTo: 10.0.0
-meta.Title: "Serverside Sanitizing"
-meta.Description: "This section describes how to sanitize the Rich Text Editor serverside"
+description: "This section describes how to sanitize the Rich Text Editor serverside"
 ---

 # Sanitizing the Rich Text Editor